 An opportunity to invest in better-performing companies.
 A growing amount of research proves this.
 ESG companies are showing annualized returns of 5.46%, a slightly better performance than the S&P 500’s 5.43% over the same period.

 A lower risk.
 By following ESG criteria when choosing your investments, you may be able to avoid companies with practices that could signal a risk factor.
-Investors know how much a scandal or controversy can rock stock prices, therefore resulting in losses.
+Investors know how much a scandal or controversy can rock stock prices, resulting in losses.

 See Related: What is the Sharing Economy?
 Important Pros & Cons to Know